 In this area of research, the focus is on developing vertical solutions for different industry domains based on multi-modal sensing and communication technologies with wireless playing the major role.
 This is a recent area of research that the department has embarked on and is expected to accelerate in the near future.
-Currently, two vertical domains are being considered, namely retail and transportation, and solutions for various problems are being developed in these domains.
+Currently, three vertical domains are being considered, namely retail, public safety and transportation, and solutions for various problems are being developed in these domains.

 a) Retail Solutions: We are in the process of developing a suite of solutions that enable better customer experience and also provides valuable data to the retailer to determine customer behavior and quality-of-experience.
 As part of this suite, two technologies are currently being developed.
 One of the technologies which we refer to as Virtual Shielding provides a seamless checkout solution using RFID which is more cost-effective for the retailer and less cumbersome to use for the customer compared to currently existing solutions.
 Instead of using metal shielding as in currently available solutions, our technology provides a virtual shield which does not block the RF signals but instead discriminates between tags within boundary from those outside so accurate tag readings can be performed.
 The solution has been extended to support theft-detection and prevention.
 The second technology is based on RFID Touch Sensing which provides a generalized battery-free touch and gesture sensing user interface (UI) primitive applicable in retail environments.
 The technology is built using the technique of impedance tracking: when a human finger touches the surface of an RFID tag, the impedance of the antenna changes.
 This manifests as a change in the phase of the RFID backscattered signals, and is used to track touch and swipe gestures over both off-the-shelf and custom-built tags which could be attached to retail items.
 We are leveraging these primitives to build multiple retail solutions including interest detection (where the retailer can collect information about popular products) and product information retrieval.